smjcc/ipbarn/README.md

 Two simple command line scripts to get your internet facing IPv4 address by asking barnyard animals.
 Both written in [execline][1]

+By default, they merely report your IPv4 address.

 ## `ipbarn`

 This can take one of two possible options "-v" or "-a".